AnshulBuxy/News-Summarization-Model/README.md

 1. **Data Input**: Input can be provided in the form of plain text or a URL pointing to a news article.
 2. **Preprocessing**: The text is tokenized and prepared for model input.
 3. **Summarization**: The Pegasus model generates a concise summary of the input article.
-4. **Output**: The summarized text is displayed or saved for further use.

 ---